fanjum11/leos/README.md

 Finally the contract creator can get the tokens that are left over after the prize money is paid out.
 The left over could be because some winners did not claim the rewards or because the prize money had a remainder after being distributed to all the winners.

 We next explain the steps that a company has to follow briefly.
 Detailed explanations follow this brief description.
+The focus here is not on the front end.
+Rather the focus is just on the smart contracts.

 1. Use stacks to purchase the LEOS tokens.
 2. Use the LEOS tokens and provide test details that go the blockchain.